SoonyangZhang/visual-studio-example/README.md

 # visual-studio-example
-create lib with visual studio
+Create a static lib with visual studio to learn how to use vs.
+common is the static lib.
+example the main solution.